MarshalLeeeeee/RustToLearn/README.md

 We can infer the handling of closure by imagining capture as struct field and closure implementation as struct implementation.

+---

+### Smart pointer
+Pointer is the data structure that holds for the address of some data.
+ - Raw pointer (reference): pointer for stack data.
+The concept of ownership is also relavent to stack data.
+ - Box: pointer to heap data. ```new``` take owenership from stack and remove the data to the heap.
+This process can make the lifetime of data longer.

+---

 ## Organization

 Rust provides us with different types of organization scope, like crate, module, package, workspace, etc. (So far so list, expand for TODO)